OvidiuS/Webpack-Start-Boilerplate/README.md

 $ npm install.
 ```

-then to start the browser-sync server, do:
+Then, to start the browser-sync server, do:
 ```sh
 $ webpack --progress --colors --watch
 ```

 More documentation coming.